Comodo Email Certificates (S/MIME)

 Comodo Email Certificates Digitally Sign Each Email

 Trust is currency on the internet.
 Identity is a key element of that.
 When you send an email – or receive one – it's important to know that its sender truly is who they say they are.
 Signing your emails is the most straightforward way to provide that assurance.
 When you sign an email – a task that happens automatically, behind the scenes – a digital signature is affixed to it with your certificate's signing key.
-Leveraging Comodo CA's universally trusted PKI, the recipient's email client can easily verify the signature's authenticity and display it prominently for the recipient.
+Leveraging the power of a universally trusted PKI, the recipient’s email client can easily verify the signature’s authenticity and display it prominently for the recipient.

 Ensuring Email Authenticity

 Digital signing does far more than just assert identity.
 After all, what good is a signed email if its contents can be altered?
 When an email is digitally signed, a hash function is carried out alongside it to serve as a check-sum.
 If any part of the email has been altered or tampered with, the recipient's email client will know immediately and will alert the user that the email has been tampered with.
 Anytime someone receives your digitally signed email, they'll know it was really from you, and that the message is authentic.

 Encrypting Email with Comodo Email Certificates